With money to burn, Facebook is betting its future on virtual reality.

-Separate and apart from the Oculus deal, Facebook has already pumped $250 million into VR research and development -- and has set aside an additional $250 for future VR investments, Mark Zuckerberg told those tuning into this week's Oculus Connect event.
+Separate and apart from the Oculus deal, Facebook has already pumped $250 million into VR research and development -- and has set aside an additional $250 for future VR investments, Mark Zuckerberg told those tuning into Thursday's Oculus Connect event.

-Of particular interest, $50 million of that cash has been set aside for mobile VR content, according to Facebook’s young CEO.
+Of particular interest to MoBlog, $50 million of that cash has been set aside for mobile VR content, according to Facebook’s young CEO.

 What sort of content are we talking about?